plushexe351/Landing-page/README.md

 ## Image Sources

-NOTE : I own none of the images used in this website and they are for personal use only.
+I own none of the images used in this website and they are for personal use only.

-image URLs :
+### Image URLs :

 https://images.hdqwalls.com/wallpapers/cat-glasses-neon-purple-nights-4k-ob.jpg